guijan/dictpw/README.md

 -->

 # Dictpw - generate password from dictionary
-Dictpw randomly picks 5 words off a 7776-word dictionary and prints them with a dot between each word.
+Dictpw randomly picks 4 words off a 7776-word dictionary and prints them with a dot between each word.
 This is the [Diceware](https://en.wikipedia.org/wiki/Diceware) method of password generation from the command line.

 Which of the following 2 passwords is easier to memorize?
 ```
-computer.stuffy.dexterity.carve.wife
+computer.stuffy.dexterity.carve
 J#2%Q*PDfNI
 ```

 ## Analysis
-There are __7776^5__ or __28430288029929701376__ possible passwords using dictpw's default word count.
+A password scheme's security can be measured by the number of distinct passwords it can generate.
+To keep these incredibly large numbers intelligible, they're given as exponents of 2, or bits. dictpw's default password length can generate __7776^4__ distinct passwords, or __52 bits__ of security.
+Based on very conservative estimates made using [my calculator](src/sec_pw_bits.bc), a 100-day attempt to crack such a password with 500000 USD budget for hardware (not counting electricity and labor) would have a 25% chance of succeeding in 2024.

-There are __(23+23+10+10)^10__ or __1568336880910795776__ possible passwords in a random 10 character password composed of uppercase characters, lowercase characters, digits, and the symbols on top of each digit on the keyboard, or 18 times less possible passwords.
-Dictpw sits between a 10 and 11 character long password of such a scheme by default.
+The reasoning for these numbers is included in the calculator's source code.

 ## Build instructions
 Dictpw depends on [Meson](https://mesonbuild.com/), a C compiler, and a